 Level 1 trainees may only operate under the direct supervision of a Level 3 operator certified for the species group or capture method.
 Level 1 operators are required to log their capture, marking and handling experience using the NZNBBS training log, to be signed by the Level 3 trainer.

 Level 2: intermediate, competent

 Level 2 operators are considered competent to capture/mark birds independently, but still need to operate under the general supervision of a Level 3 operator in whose name bird bands will be issued.
 The Level 3 bander retains responsibility for all capturing and marking conducted by the Level 2 operator.
 Level 2 operators are required to log their capture, marking and handling experience using the NZNBBS training log.

 Level 3: expert, supervisor, trainer

 Level 3 operators have extensive experience for the species and capture methods listed on their certificate.
-Responsibilities include supervising Level 2 and training Level 1 operators, signing training logs, ordering bands, submitting banding schedules, overseeing projects, and ensuring that the necessary Wildlife Act Authorisation / permits are in place.
+Privileges and responsibilities include supervising Level 2 and training Level 1 operators, signing training logs, ordering bands, submitting banding schedules, overseeing projects, and ensuring that the necessary Wildlife Act authorisations are in place.